 Grooming:

 • Don’t know how to remove hair from brush?
-Add napkin oven the brushes’ teeth and after you’re done, remove it.
+Add a napkin oven the brushes’ teeth and after you’re done, remove it.

 Toys: